Saisamarth21/Ansible-on-AWS/README.md

 ## 4. Create and Run Ansible Playbooks

-- Create playbooks using YAML files for desired tasks.
+- Create playbooks using YAML files for desired tasks, some example playbooks are uploaded above ``
 - To run a playbook, use the following command:

 ```bash